Is That Credit Card Annual Fee Worth It?

 Credit cards that typically carry an annual fee are those that carry extraordinary points or cash back earning rates, are dedicated airline or hotel cards, or resemble prestigious cards that offer exclusive benefits and complimentary perks.

-It’s important to not be blinded by the any attractive introductory offers and first year fee waivers, which downplay the cost of the annual fee.
+It’s important to not be blinded by the attractive introductory offers and first-year fee waivers, which downplay the cost of the annual fee.
 Instead, look at the long term usage and value of the card to determine the ultimate worth of the annual fee.